puja-maitra/Unclear/README.md

 Week 3 : Introduction to CNNs and ResNet Architecture Week 4 : GANs
-Week 5 : SRGAN and ESRGAN reference papers and implementation Week 6 : Documentation + buffer
+Week 5 : SRGAN and ESRGAN reference papers and implementation Week 6 : Documentation + Buffer